 Each Level of Obedience Is 6 Weeks Long

-You attend one class a week - each class is normally 1½ hours long.
+You attend one class a week - each class usually is 1½ hours long.
 We encourage partners to both attend the training classes and share the homework – after all, your dog has to listen to BOTH OF YOU.

 Levels 1 & 2

 You receive written homework sheets at the end of each class to help you plan your homework sessions.
 On the last class you and your dog are tested – we don’t just give diplomas for attendance.
 If you and/or your dog are having a “bad hair day” we have you return for a re-test or 2 weeks later.
 If on the re-test you and/or your dog are not up to the standards set for these levels, you are invited back to repeat the entire session again at no extra charge.
-This will be dependent on your attending all classes and completing your homework.
+This will be dependent on you attending all classes and completing your homework.

 Level 3 Session 1 is to introduce and teach the dog the principles of each exercise (perfect heeling off lead, figure 8 off lead, drop on recall, flat retrieve, high jump retrieve, broad jump, and longer out-of-sight sit/stays and down/stays.
 Classes are normally 1½ hours in length.
-There are no written homework sheets handed out at this level as we expect that owners/handlers are better equipped to remember what was covered in class.
+There is no written homework sheets handed out at this level as we expect that owners/handlers are better equipped to remember what was covered in class.

 Level 3 Session 2 is to perfect the exercises with both the dog and handler(s).
 Classes are normally 1½ hours in length.
-There are no written homework sheets handed out at this level as we expect that owners/handlers are better equipped to remember what was covered in class.
+There is no written homework sheets handed out at this level as we expect that owners/handlers are better equipped to remember what was covered in class.

 We also offer free Polishing Classes for our students going into competitive obedience before each major trial.